-I’m planning to upload from time to time videos shot during a bike journey or day tour.
-Therefore I created an account on vimeo :
+I’m planning to upload videos shot during a bike journey or day tour.
+Therefore I created the following accounts :

-As of January 2016, only five short movies have been uploaded.
+For the time being, only a few short movies have been uploaded.

 I have a lot of rush images taken during journeys or day tours, but couldn’t so far find enough time to edit these clips.

 For the time being I’m shooting using my compact camera (SONY DSC-HX9V), in 1280×720 resolution.
 And as I’m holding the camera in one hand while driving with the other, the image is not very stable.
 In addition, the wind noise is at times intrusive.
-The camera specific functions dealing with these aspects certainly help, but I still cannot shoot at high speed nor while driving on narrow single trails…
+Therefore I cannot shoot at high speed nor while driving on narrow single trails…